Articles & Features

 If you've really got large collection to display, wall display is probably the easiest way to go.
 The biggest decision is whether to physically attach your shelving solution to the walls or not.
 If it doesn't matter, then the adjustable wall-mount bracketing systems are probably ideal as a solution.
 Regular adjustable shelving units don't work that well for crayon collections because:

-are too deep for a collectors need (crayon boxes are
+They are too deep for a collectors need (crayon boxes are extremely thin for

 2. Crayon boxes aren't very tall either, and if you really want to maximize your vertical display space, you need a lot of shelves and while display cabinets may offer sufficient holes to adjust shelves, they don't offer nearly enough shelves for a crayon collectors needs.